MarynaShavlak/dev-interview-hub/src/pages/ArticleDetailsPage/ui/ArticleDetailsPage/README.md

 ## Features

-1. **Dynamic Rendering**: Utilizes the `ToggleFeaturesComponent` to render either `RedesignedArticleDetailsPage` or `DeprecatedArticleDetailsPage` based on the `isAppRedesigned` feature flag, ensuring that the page adapts to the current design system.
+1. **Dynamic Rendering**: Utilizes the `ToggleFeaturesComponent` to render either `ArticleDetailsRedesignedPage` or `ArticleDetailsDeprecatedPage` based on the `isAppRedesigned` feature flag, ensuring that the page adapts to the current design system.
 2. **Dynamic Reducer Management**: Integrates `DynamicModuleLoader` to manage the `articleDetailsPageReducer` dynamically, optimizing state management and reducing unnecessary bundle size by loading reducers only when required.
 3. **Component Memoization**: The `ArticleDetailsPage` is memoized using `React.memo` to optimize rendering performance by preventing unnecessary re-renders.
 4. **Lazy Loading**: The `ArticleDetailsPageAsync` component is lazy-loaded to optimize the initial load time of the application, improving performance and user experience.